One-a-Day...for the Heart: Behold, I Make All Things New

-Sometimes I can't wait for heaven, but about the time I'm giving the Lord design ideas for the mansion He's making me (John 14:2), something near and dear tugs at my heart, and this old world pulls me back to the reality of the many reasons I'm not quite ready to leave it yet.
-When the blessing and favor of God touch life here, it's a foretaste of what is to come when our faith walk is completed and we are called to Glory.
+Sometimes I can’t wait for Heaven, but about the time I’m giving the Lord design ideas for the mansion He’s making me (John 14:2), something near and dear tugs at my heart, and this old earth pulls me back to the reality of the many reasons I’m not quite ready to leave it yet.
+When the blessing and favor of God touch life here, it’s a foretaste of what is to come when our race is completed and we are called to Glory.

-What could the future possibly have in store for us?
+What could a new year possibly have in store for us?
 Our outlook on that depends on where we are looking for truth.
-Colossians 3:1-2 (NLT) says since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honor at God's right hand.
+Colossians 3:1-2 (NLT) says since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honor at God’s right hand.
 Think about the things of heaven, not the things of earth.
-We are in this world, but not of this world.
+We are in this world but not of this world.

-While we are here, the Lord helps us navigate the most difficult trials and tribulations, knowing that the best is yet to come—eternity with Him!
-In the meantime, He offers supernatural guidance, strength, wisdom, and peace to help us finish our race well.
-It doesn't look nearly that hopeful if our sights are fixed on endless news broadcasts, world reports, and statistics.
+While there, the Lord helps us navigate the most challenging trials and tribulations, knowing that the best is yet to come!
+In the meantime, His supernatural guidance, strength, wisdom, and peace help us finish our race well.
+It doesn’t look nearly that hopeful if our sights are fixed on endless news broadcasts, worldly reports, and statistics.

 Heaven is the focal point that steadies our gait.
-Something far more significant than we can imagine lies ahead!
-Let's take a look at what the Apostle John recorded in Revelation 21:1-6 (NLT):
+Something far greater than we can imagine lies ahead!
+Let’s take a look at what the Apostle John recorded in Revelation 21:1-6 (NLT):

 Then I saw a new heaven and a new earth, for the old heaven and the old earth had disappeared.
 And the sea was also gone.
 And I saw the holy city, the new Jerusalem, coming down from God out of heaven like a bride beautifully dressed for her husband.